Child of the North 2024 Campaign – Report 10

 Report Webinar

-Save the date at 4-5pm on Thursday 31st October for a webinar in which a number of the report’s authors and experts in the field will be discussing the findings and policy recommendations.
-Confirmed speakers include:
+On Thursday 31st October a number of the report’s authors and experts in the field joined a webinar to discuss the report’s findings and policy recommendations.
+Speakers included:

 Anne Longfield, Executive Chair of the Centre for Young Lives, said: